NCAS-CMS/cfa-conventions/source/cfa.md

 In limited circumstances, however, a fragment may deviate from these requirements, providing that it is possible to unambiguously convert the fragment to its generic form prior to it being used within the aggregated data.
-This manipluation of the fragment is carried out by the application program that is managing the aggregation.
+This manipulation of the fragment is carried out by the application program that is managing the aggregation.

 Note that only fragment metadata that are taken into consideration in